-Results Service / indicator / measure 2018 2019 2020 2021 Animal Management Health and safety New in New in 100.00 % 100.00 % Animal management prosecutions 2020 2020 [Number of successful animal management prosecutions]
+Results Service / indicator / measure 2018 2019 2020 2021 Animal Management Health and safety Animal management prosecutions [Number of successful animal management prosecutions] New in 2020 New in 2020 100.00 % 100.00 %

 The number of animal management prosecutions has increased by one since 2019/20, from six prosecutions to seven in 2020/21.
 Port Phillip City Council has been diligent with education on responsible pet ownership and successfully prosecuted all serious dog attacks along with resolving animal related issues with a consistent and proactive approach.